ardanlabs/gotraining/README.md

 **What a student is expected to learn:**

-* Understand what is available in the language.
+* Thorough understanding of the language syntax and implementation.
-    * Get a feel for writing code in an idiomatic style and syntax.
+* A feel for writing code in an idiomatic style and syntax.
-    * Learn how to write maintainable and solid programs that are production ready.
 * Walk away with patterns and techniques for solving common problems.

 ## Class Options